New Member Alert: January 2026

-We’ve had quite a few updates recently about the ongoing chaos around landing permits and FOPs (Foreign Operator Permits) for South Africa.
-While there was hope things were improving back in May, the latest reports show that the process is still painful.
+We’ve had multiple updates over recent months about the ongoing chaos around landing permits and FOPs Foreign Operator Permits for South Africa.
+While there were signs of improvement earlier in the year, member reports and on-the-ground feedback continue to show that the process remains inconsistent, unpredictable and often painful.

 What’s the issue?